dart-lang/site-www/src/null-safety/index.md

 ## Where to learn more

-To learn more about null safety, see the following resources:
+To learn more about null safety, check out the following resources:

 * [Null safety codelab][]
 * [Understanding null safety][]